Benefits of Audio Description in Education (BADIE)

 - 7. Make time.

-- The best reviews are written while the film is still fresh in the mind, so do try to get your ideas down as soon as possible after seeing the film.
+- The best reviews are written while the video is still fresh in the mind, so do try to get your ideas down as soon as possible after seeing the video.

 - 8. Edit!

-- Don't forget to reread your review, edit it, then prepare a finished version.
+- Don't forget to reread your audio descripton review, edit it, then prepare a finished version.

 - 9. No cheating!